-Arif Kamal, MD, MBA, MHS, FACP, FAAHPM, FASCO serves as chief patient officer for the American Cancer Society.
-In this newly created role, Dr. Kamal drives the coordinated efforts to accelerate progress against cancer through the organization’s patient-facing activities.
+Arif Kamal, MD, MBA, MHS, FACP, FAAHPM, FASCO serves as the first-ever chief patient officer for the American Cancer Society.
+In this role, Dr. Kamal drives the coordinated efforts to accelerate progress against cancer through the organization’s patient-facing activities.
 He is responsible for leading the American Cancer Society’s patient support objectives and developing strategic plans to measurably improve the lives of cancer patients and their families.
-Dr. Kamal oversees the organization’s cancer control, patient navigation, educational programs, patient lodging solutions, transportation services, contact center, and digital patient support offerings, as well as all aspects of organizational functions that touch cancer patients across 5,000 communities around the globe.
+Dr. Kamal oversees clinical leadership of the organization’s cancer control, patient navigation, educational programs, patient lodging solutions, transportation services, contact center, and digital patient support offerings, as well as all aspects of organizational functions that touch cancer patients across 5,000 communities around the globe.

 Prior to joining the American Cancer Society, Dr. Kamal served for more than 12 years as an oncologist, researcher, and innovative leader at Duke University and the Duke Cancer Institute.
 Dr. Kamal is an associate professor of Medicine and Population Health at the Duke University School of Medicine, and recently served as physician quality and outcomes officer at the Duke Cancer Institute.
 He holds nationally recognized expertise in oncology quality assessment and palliative care.
 Dr. Kamal continues to keep a small palliative care clinical practice at Duke Cancer Center.